 Liquidity risk is principally managed by maintaining cash and borrowing facilities at a level that is forecast to provide reasonable headroom in excess of the expected future needs of the group.
-As at 31 December 2021, the group had access to £350m of committed and undrawn borrowing facilities, which are available for between one and three years.
-Debt maturities are spread over a range of dates, ensuring the group is not exposed to a material refinancing in any one year.
+As at 31 December 2022, the group had access to £280m of committed and undrawn borrowing facilities, which are available for between two and four years.
+Debt maturities are spread over a range of dates, ensuring the group is not exposed to a material refinancing in any one year (see note 16 on financial risk management).
 In addition, the group has in place £160m of debt service reserve liquidity facilities to cover annual interest costs.
-These are renewed annually.
+These are renewed annually and are drawn with a final maturity of 2028 if not renewed.
+The group has debt falling due for repayment during the period to 30 June 2024 of £420m, including £328.4m included in current liabilities.
+The group plans to raise additional debt to repay the maturing facilities and is confident of doing so given the group's strong track record of refinancing its debt facilities over time. £100m has already been refinanced in 2023.
+However, in the unlikely event that the group is not able to raise new finance as planned due to circumstances outside its control, the available committed undrawn facilities are sufficient to repay all of the debt falling due.
+Further, the group would also consider delaying interest payments to shareholders if required to maintain a sufficient liquidity buffer to mitigate unexpected events.
+There is no indication that the company will not be able to recover the sum due from its fellow group undertaking before it has to pay its debts due to the external noteholders of the company.

-Given the nature, maturity dates and counterparties of these liabilities, as well as the group's track record of its ability to refinance debt and generate cash flows, notwithstanding the impact of the Covid-19 pandemic, the directors are confident that the group has the ability to continue to meet its liabilities as they fall due for the period to 30 June 2023 and therefore the financial statements have been prepared on a going concern basis.
+Given the nature, maturity dates and counterparties of these liabilities, as well as the group's track record of its ability to refinance debt and generate cash flows, notwithstanding the impact of the external economic environment, the directors are confident that the company has the ability to continue to meet its liabilities as they fall due until 30 June 2024 and therefore the financial statements have been prepared on a going concern basis.